GregTechCE/GregTech/README.md

-# GregTech Community Edition
+# GregTech CE: Unofficial

 This is a fork of GregTech Community Edition for MC 1.12.2 maintained by the Gregicality development team.
-No work has been done on it at the moment.

-## Welcome to GregTech Community Edition
+## Welcome to GregTech CE: Unofficial
 ### What is this?
-GregTech Community Edition, or **GTCE**, is a Minecraft mod.
+GregTech CE Unofficial, or **GTCEu**, is a Minecraft mod.
 The repository contains all the code and assets required to build and run that mod.

 ### GregTech?
 Yes, you have probably heard this name before as it is quite known in the Minecraft modding community.
-GTCE is an **indirect descendant** and **total rewrite** of _**GregTech**_.
+GTCEu is an **indirect descendant** and **total rewrite** of _**GregTech**_.
 It is **neither created nor maintained by GregoriusT** but was created with his knowledge and permission.

 This mod is about **technology** and **progression**.
 * From simple crude tools which will allow you to process resources more realistically...